Apalachee Tribe History

 Mission San Luis was the only settlement beyond St. Augustine where several hundred Spanish residents lived among Florida’s native peoples for three generations.
 The Spanish deputy governor and one of the most powerful Apalachee chiefs were among more than 1,400 residents.
 Spanish and Indian farmers, ranchers, merchants, and other trades people worked to survive and thrive in frontier Florida.

 Most Apalachee men worked for the landowners as farmers, ranch hands, semi-skilled laborers, and possibly at a few skilled trades.
 Indian men served with Spanish soldiers in the Mission San Luis military garrison, protecting the Apalachee Province from rival tribes and their English colonial allies.
 These laborers worked long days at very tiring tasks and often without payment.

 Apalachee women were treated a little better.
 They were Spanish house servants, unmarried companions, and even wives in Spanish and mestizo families.
 The children of an Indian-Spanish marriage were not forced to perform manual labor.
 Mestizo families held higher social esteem than Indian families.
 In letters from Mission San Luis, the Catholic friars complained of the Spaniards’ cruel treatment of Indians.
-And, Indians complained to government officials about beatings and other punishments from the Catholic friars, settlers, and soldiers.
+Indians complained to government officials about beatings and other punishments from the Catholic friars, settlers, and soldiers.